 Our Mission

-The College of Humanities and Social Sciences will embrace the shared values of our disciplines: free inquiry and debate; equity and justice; academic and intellectual rigor and integrity; intense curiosity and the pursuit of truth.
-We will collaborate actively: among colleges, among departments, and with the students and the communities we serve.
-We will teach and learn in a spirit and practice that is broad-minded, radically inclusive, utterly respectful, and grounded in critical and humane thought.
+We embrace the shared values of our disciplines: free inquiry and debate; equity and justice; academic and intellectual rigor and integrity; intense curiosity and the pursuit of truth.
+We collaborate actively: among Schools and Colleges, among departments, and with the students and the communities we serve.
+We teach and learn in a spirit and practice that is broad-minded, radically inclusive, utterly respectful and grounded in critical and humane thought.
+We honor knowledge for its own sake and for its ability to make change in the world.
+We believe that the values, methods, standards and ideas of the Humanities and Social Sciences are the foundation of good citizenship and good stewardship, locally, nationally and globally.

 Accolades and Points of Distinction